Glenbrook Technologies wins Edison Award and Invention Advancement Award

 Glenbrook Technologies of Randolph, New Jersey has received two awards in one year for the company’s innovative advances in x-ray imaging technology.

-The Research and Development Council of New Jersey named Glenbrook founder and president Gil Zweig a 2009 Thomas Alva Edison Patent Award Winner in November.
-In August, the New Jersey Inventors Hall of Fame honored Glenbrook with its Invention Advancement Award for 2009.
+The Research and Development Council of New Jersey named Glenbrook founder and president Gil Zweig a Thomas Alva Edison Patent Award Winner.
+The New Jersey Inventors Hall of Fame also honored Glenbrook with its Invention Advancement Award.

 Zweig notes that “Thomas Edison demonstrated the first x-ray fluoroscope, as reported by the New York Times, on May 12, 1896.
 It has taken Glenbrook 113 years to improve on it.
 We are proud to continue to develop the technology initiated by Mr. Edison.”
 The x-ray machine, invented in 1895, was recently named the most significant scientific invention of past centuries in an online poll of nearly 50,000 people conducted by the Science Museum in London.